Glia: Total number

 In general, neuroglial cells are smaller than neurons.
-There are approximately 85 billion glia cells in the human brain, about the same number as neurons.
+There are approximately 85 billion glial cells in the human brain, about the same number as neurons.
 Glial cells make up about half the total volume of the brain and spinal cord.
 The glia to neuron-ratio varies from one part of the brain to another.
 The glia to neuron-ratio in the cerebral cortex is 3.72 (60.84 billion glia (72%); 16.34 billion neurons), while that of the cerebellum is only 0.23 (16.04 billion glia; 69.03 billion neurons).
 The ratio in the cerebral cortex gray matter is 1.48, with 3.76 for the gray and white matter combined.
 The ratio of the basal ganglia, diencephalon and brainstem combined is 11.35.

-The total number of glia cells in the human brain is distributed into the different types with oligodendrocytes being the most frequent (45–75%), followed by astrocytes (19–40%) and microglia (about 10% or less).
+The total number of glial cells in the human brain is distributed into the different types with oligodendrocytes being the most frequent (45–75%), followed by astrocytes (19–40%) and microglia (about 10% or less).

 Development

 Most glia are derived from ectodermal tissue of the developing embryo, in particular the neural tube and crest.
-The exception is microglia, which are derived from hemopoietic stem cells.
+The exception is microglia, which are derived from hematopoietic stem cells.
 In the adult, microglia are largely a self-renewing population and are distinct from macrophages and monocytes, which infiltrate an injured and diseased CNS.

 In the central nervous system, glia develop from the ventricular zone of the neural tube.
 These glia include the oligodendrocytes, ependymal cells, and astrocytes.
 In the peripheral nervous system, glia derive from the neural crest.
 These PNS glia include Schwann cells in nerves and satellite glial cells in ganglia.

 Capacity to divide

 Glia retain the ability to undergo cell divisions in adulthood, whereas most neurons cannot.
-The view is based on the general inability of the mature nervous system to replace neurons after an injury, such as a stroke or trauma, where very often there is a substantial proliferation of glia, or gliosis, near or at the site of damage.
+The view is based on the general inability of the mature nervous system to replace neurons after an injury, such as a stroke or trauma, where often there is a substantial proliferation of glia, or gliosis, near or at the site of damage.
 However, detailed studies have found no evidence that 'mature' glia, such as astrocytes or oligodendrocytes, retain mitotic capacity.
 Only the resident oligodendrocyte precursor cells seem to keep this ability once the nervous system matures.

 Glial cells are known to be capable of mitosis.
 By contrast, scientific understanding of whether neurons are permanently post-mitotic, or capable of mitosis, is still developing.
 In the past, glia had been considered to lack certain features of neurons.
 For example, glial cells were not believed to have chemical synapses or to release transmitters.
 They were considered to be the passive bystanders of neural transmission.
 However, recent studies have shown this to not be entirely true.